 We were also represented this month at the AIRO by our distributor Tema Sinergia.
 The 28th Annual AIRO was held Nov.
 2-4 at the Rimini Conference Center, Rimini, Italy.
 The event is co-located with the 31st National Congress AIRB and the 10th National AIRO Youth Congress.

-Thank you to the Tema Sinergia team for their great work.
+Thank you to the Tema Sinergia team for their excellent work.

-We just returned from the 60th Annual ASTRO in San Antonio, Texas and wanted to share our experience.
-First, it was a great show for Pyrexar.
-We had immediate traffic in the booth and for the first time we did not have to explain the benefits of hyperthermia as a drug-free radiosensitizer or hyperthermia’s role as an immune modulator.
+We just returned from the 60th Annual ASTRO in San Antonio, Texas, and wanted to share our experience.
+First, it was an excellent show for Pyrexar.
+We had immediate traffic in the booth.
+For the first time, we did not have to explain the benefits of hyperthermia as a drug-free radiosensitizer or hyperthermia’s role as an immune modulator.
 Second, the recent announcement from the University of Maryland Proton Center of its new BSD-2000 hyperthermia suite and the follow-up article in DotMED.com created an immediate draw to the booth.

-Next stop is the 2018 Taiwan Radiation Oncology Annual Symposium sponsored by TASTRO - Taiwan Society for Therapeutic Radiation Oncology, held in Kaohsiung City, Taiwan Nov.
+The next stop is the 2018 Taiwan Radiation Oncology Annual Symposium sponsored by TASTRO - Taiwan Society for Therapeutic Radiation Oncology, held in Kaohsiung City, Taiwan Nov.
 10 - 11.
-Our Taiwan partner Ames Medical will have a booth and Dr. Zeljko Vujaskovic is a featured speaker presenting his work in hyperthermia and its role in proton therapy.
+Our Taiwan partner Ames Medical will have a booth, and Dr. Zeljko Vujaskovic is a featured speaker presenting his work in hyperthermia and its role in proton therapy.